Skip to main content Skip to secondary navigation

 • work on tasks that must continue uninterrupted and may also be reassigned to emergency response and recovery tasks, and

-• are required to continue to report for work on-site at a Stanford designated location during the emergency and/or administrative closure (or partial closure) and throughout the recovery process as needed, either as a On-site role in person at their usual workplace, at another designated facility, or in an Off-site role (see definitions of On-site and Off-site roles below).
+• are required to continue to report for work on-site at a Stanford designated location during the emergency and/or administrative suspension (or partial suspension) and throughout the recovery process as needed, either as an On-site role in person at their usual workplace, at another designated facility, or in an Off-site role.

-Essential On-Call Roles: Roles who oversee, manage or execute Priority 2 projects or programs as outlined in the chart below.
-These activities must continue uninterrupted after the first 48 hours of the emergency/ and or administrative closure (or partial closure) and throughout the recovery process as needed.
-Emergency Essential On-Call employees may also include other staff designated by the leadership of the school or unit who have the defined skills and knowledge needed to support and implement the project or program, service or administrative task.
+Some employees in Emergency Essential roles may be assigned On-call responsibilities.
+This may include employees designated by the school or unit who have the defined skills and knowledge needed to support and implement the project or program, service, or administrative task.
 These roles typically:

 • are required to continue to be on-call for the duration of the emergency, and to check in at least regularly as agreed upon with their supervisor or manager, and

-• at any time during an emergency and/or administrative closure, staff in these roles may be called back to work on-site either at their usual Stanford workplace, at another designated location, or in an Off-site role (see definitions of On-site and Off-site roles below).
+• at any time during an emergency and/or administrative suspension, employees in these roles may be called back to work on-site either at their usual Stanford workplace, at another designated location, or in an Off-site role (see definitions of On-site and Off-site roles above).

 PRIORITY 1 TASKS